 Set Current Location

-Osteria Mozza, sibling of the Pizzeria Mozza, is an upscale Italian ristorante and bar in the heart of Hollywood.
+Osteria Mozza is an upscale Italian ristorante and bar in the heart of Hollywood.
 Tinseltown's rich and famous have been flocking in to taste their delectable entrees and antipasti options.
-For the cheese lover, the mozzarella bar is a must, as it serves up an assortment of delicious mozzarella-inspired delights.
-For those looking for a rich and hearty meal, check out the main menu which includes items like grilled lamb, wild salmon and a variety of delicious pastas.
+For the cheese lover, the mozzarella bar is a must as it serves up an assortment of delicious mozzarella-inspired delights.
+For those looking for a rich and hearty meal, check out the main menu which includes items like grilled lamb, wild salmon and a variety of delicious kinds of pasta.
 With all the hype and the great food to match, this place will surely have you yelling Mama Mia! before you've even cleared your plate.

 Wolfgang Puck's Beverly Hills institution is the place to be.
 Like all of the celebrity chef's ventures, the atmosphere at Spago Beverly Hills emphasizes that delicious food can be fun.
 The luxurious and intimate setting at this restaurant makes it perfect for an intimate meal and especially for special occasions.
 The wine and cocktail lists are comprehensive and provide the perfect accompaniments to your rich food.